logicplace/mggmap/README.md

 # Mahjongg Map Tool by Wa (logicplace.com)

-Tool to compile, verify, and install maps for Mahjongg (found in Gnome Games).
+Tool to compile, verify, and install maps for [Mahjongg](https://wiki.gnome.org/Apps/Mahjongg) (found in GNOME Games).

 See `mggmap.py --help` for command line help.